Michel Donnet: No. 64 Squadron

 On 15 September 1941, he was posted to 64 Sqn at RAF Turnhouse, flying Spitfire Mk.IIs on patrols and escorting shipping convoys in the North Sea, including some detachments to RAF Drem.
 On 17 November 1941, the squadron relocated to RAF Hornchurch with Spitfire Mk.
 Vs. His time there was spent on dogfighting exercises, escort for bomber missions, ground attacks on occupied Belgian airfields, and combat against Focke-Wulf Fw 190s.
 In April 1942, the squadron moved to RAF Rochford (Southend).
-On 4 April, he saw his friend Léon Divoy collide with another Spitfire during the same mission; Divoy baled out, and spent the rest of the war as a POW.
+On 4 April, he saw his friend Léon Divoy collide with another Spitfire during the same mission; Divoy baled out, and spent the remainder of the war as a POW.
 Donnet flew further missions against Fw 190s from RAF Hornchurch, and in July 1942 he converted to Spitfire Mk.
 IXs.
 On 21 July 1942, he was awarded the Belgian Croix de Guerre, and soon afterwards achieved his first confirmed kill against a Fw 190.
 On 19 August 1942, he took part in escorting USAAF B-17s during the Dieppe Raid.
 On 2 September 1942, he was assigned to take over command of 'A' flight of 64 Squadron.
 On 19 February 1943, he was awarded the DFC (UK), after he had completed 100 sorties.
 On 26 March 1943, he was promoted to Acting Squadron Leader of 64 Squadron, flying Spitfire Mk.
 Vs from RAF Ayr, for escort duties and ship deck-landing training.
 On 7 August 1943, the squadron moved to RAF Friston.
 On 5 November 1943, he was posted to a Fighter Leaders' course, and then on 19 November 1943 to No. 52 OTU.